'SNL' will have a limited cast and crew tonight - KESQ

 By Frank Pallotta, CNN Business

-“Saturday Night Live” will be live from New York on Saturday, but without its usual studio audience.
+“Saturday Night Live” will be live from New York on Saturday, but without its usual studio audience and its musical guest.

 The NBC variety show said late Saturday afternoon it will not have a live audience in the studio because of the recent rise in cases of the Omicron variant.